Orchestrate dbt Projects with SQLMesh in Kestra

 SQLMesh supports integration with a variety of tools like Airflow, dbt, dlt, etc. One of the common use-cases of SQLMesh is to run dbt projects.

 You can choose to pull your dbt project from a Git repository as mentioned in the How-to guide on dbt or create namespace files for the project.
-Here, we will create the complete project using namespace files which we will create as we go.
+This guide creates the complete project using namespace files built up step by step.
 You can later choose to push all the namespace files to a GitHub repository using PushNamespaceFiles.

 id: sqlmesh_transform